copsTvFan/cops-episode-guide/guide.md

 **Broward County, FL #7**

-- (Roll Call) District 1 -- The captain plays a tape of a call from 1/15/89 on the radio where an officer yells out “wahwaaar!” and he tells them he'll castrate the next person who does that, the main offender is not there and it is poor police work.
+- (Roll Call) District 1 -- The captain plays a tape of a call from 1/15/89 on the radio where an officer yells out "wahwaaar!" and he tells them he'll castrate the next person who does that, the main offender is not there and it is poor police work.
 There is also a blood drive on 1/17 and remember you can't get AIDS from giving blood.
 The 4th annual Pig Bowl is also coming up.